 Defenses To The DUI Breath Test

 Before a police officer can give you a breath-test he is supposed to watch you continuously for 15 minutes before the test to make sure that you do not belch or regurgitate.
 Even the slightest belch could bring alcohol to your mouth and give a false high reading on the breath test.
 This 15-minute observation period is required by law in order to ensure that the breath test reading is reliable.

 Despite the legal requirement of a continuous 15-minute observation period, law enforcement officers commonly fail to perform it.
 Often, the officer will not continuously observe the subject but will do paperwork or perform some other function when he is supposed to be paying attention to the person about to take the test.
 If the continuous observation is not performed as directed by Title 17 of the California Code of Regulations, then the result is not reliable.
-An experienced DUI lawyer will be able to expose the officer’s error and undermine the validity of the breath test.
+An experienced DUI lawyer in Orange County will be able to expose the officer’s error and undermine the validity of the breath test.